 Rowlatt Satyagraha (1919)

-During the First World War of 1914-18, the British had instituted censorship of the press and permitted detention without trial.
+During the First World War of 1914-18, the British instituted censorship of the press and permitted detention without trial.

 The Anarchical and Revolutionary Crimes Act of 1919, popularly known as the Rowlatt Act, was passed by the Imperial Legislative Council in Delhi on 18 March 1919, indefinitely extending the emergency measures of preventive indefinite detention, incarceration without trial and judicial review enacted in the Defence of India Act 1915 during the First World War.

 It was enacted in light of a perceived threat from revolutionary nationalists to organisations of re-engaging in similar conspiracies as during the war which the Government felt the lapse of the Defence of India Act would enable.